sotoriz/notes-manager/README.md

 1. Python 3.x
 2. Linux, macOS, Windows, or Termux on Android

+## How to Run the Project

-3. Add the Python code to notes.py
+1. Add the Python code to notes.py

 ```bash
 vim notes.py